 How I Used a Sales Cadence to Land Meetings with 11 of the Largest Ecommerce Players in the World

-Using a sales cadence can be a powerful tool if you know how to implement one.
-I want to share some practical advice about developing your own sales cadence, starting from developing your target lead list, all the way through to landing a client.
-To do that, I will share the process that resulted in my meetings with some of the biggest players in ecommerce of the World ( and the right decision makers) -- Farfetch, Debenhams, and Ted Baker, to name a few.
+I want to share some practical advice about developing your own sales cadence — from developing your target lead list to actually landing a client.
+To do that, I will share the process that resulted in my meetings with some of the world's biggest players in ecommerce — Farfetch, Debenhams, and Ted Baker, to name a few.

-People often go down the wrong path from the very beginning.
+People often go down the wrong path from the beginning.
 They don’t have a clear sense of their target clients, so they go after any and every prospect they can think of.
 This strategy isn’t efficient.
-Why spend time chasing prospects that you are not well-equipped to serve?
+Why spend time chasing prospects you're not well-equipped to serve?

 Before doing anything else, you need to make sure you understand who your prospects are.
 Here are a few questions you can answer for yourself to narrow down who you want to target: